project-chip/connectedhomeip/docs/platforms/nxp/nxp_RTs_ota_software_update.md

 self-upgrade.
 For more details, please refer to the [MCUBoot documentation](https://github.com/mcu-tools/mcuboot/blob/main/docs/design.md).

-For RW61x platform, the bootloader is configured to use the flash remapping mechanism by default, in order to perform the image upgrade.
+For RTs platform, the bootloader is configured to use the flash remapping mechanism by default, in order to perform the image upgrade.
 This is achieved by using the `MCUBoot DIRECT-XIP` upgrade mode.

-## OTA Software Update process for RW61x example application
+## OTA Software Update process for RTs example application

 ### Flashing the bootloader